akilm/FPU-IEEE-754/README.md

         C = 1/ 2^(-0.5) is already known and multiplied at the end Y =  M* 2^(126-127)) ^ 0.5 is computed using Newton Raphson Iterations and Inserted in the equation thus X becomes -> X = Y*C
-        2^(E/2) is basically exponent adjust and based on the value of E (Multiple of 2 or not), The resulting expression is multiplied by 2^(0.5) if the exponent is not a multiple of 2. values readjusted at the end.
+        2^(E/2) is basically exponent adjust and based on the value of E (Multiple of 2 or not).
+        The resulting expression is multiplied by 2^(0.5) if the exponent is not a multiple of 2. values readjusted at the end.
         Intial Seed : x0 = 0.853553414345
         Newton Raphson Iterations :